 The Nominations Committee is comprised of two Non-Executive Directors: Paul Walsh and Andrew Green.
 It is chaired by Paul Walsh.
 The Committee has responsibility for nominating to the Board candidates for appointment as Directors, bearing in mind the need for diversity and a broad representation of skills across the Board, and its principal responsibility is to ensure that the Board comprises individuals with the most appropriate balance of experience, skills and knowledge to help and support the Company strategy.

-The Remuneration Committee is comprised of four Non-Executive Directors: Paul Walsh, Andrew Green, Peter Reed and Michael Leitner.
+The Remuneration Committee is comprised of four Non-Executive Directors: Paul Walsh, Peter Reed and Michael Leitner.
 It is chaired by Andrew Green.
 Executive Directors and senior management attend Remuneration Committee meetings at the invitation of the Committee Chairman only.
 The Remuneration Committee meets according to the Company’s requirements at least twice a year and determines, within agreed Terms of Reference, specific remuneration packages for the Chairman, the Executive Directors and the officers of the Company.
 This includes implementation of Company share incentive plans.
 In accordance with the Committee’s Terms of Reference, no Director may participate in discussions relating to his or her own terms and conditions of service or remuneration.